 Players: 2-6

 One Upon a Time is a lovely board game that tasks its players with creating a story, using card prompts (images and sentences) to guide the narrative.
 Players will work together to craft this story, using their imagination to fill in the blanks, all while trying to guide the main plot towards their allocated Happy Ever After card.
-It’s best to think of this game as an imagination battle, with each player taking the role of a Storyteller as they attempt to deploy all their story cards, and “win” an ending for the characters.
+It’s best to think of this game as an imagination battle, with each player taking the role of a Storyteller trying to “win” an ending for the main characters.

-Kids love to make up stories, and using this card game, they can craft their own fantasy adventure while also learning tactical strategy skills, and how to best their competition.
-The other thing this card-based game has going for it is that it’s very simple, and also eye-catching.
-Each card is illustrated like a story book, and the tropes will be familiar to kids who love fantasy storytelling.
+Kids love to make up stories, and using this card game, they can craft their own fantasy adventure while also learning strategy skills, and how to best their competition.
+The other thing worth noting is this card-based game is very simple, and also eye-catching.
+Each card is illustrated like a story book, and the key tropes will be familiar to kids who love fantasy tales.

 Rory’s Story Cubes